fabio914/ARtipode/README.md

 <img src="Images/icon.png" width="100" />

-# ARtipodes
+# ARtipode

-ARtipodes is an Augmented Reality app that shows you what the Earth looks like under your feet.
+ARtipode is an Augmented Reality app that shows you what the Earth looks like under your feet.
 In other words, you can visualize your local [antipodes](https://en.wikipedia.org/wiki/Antipodes).

 ## Requirements